sweeks/multiviewer/docs/developer-guide.md

 the matching icon; the main shortcut just needs to be added and pointed at the daemon hostname.

+# Scripts layout

+Small shell wrappers live in [bin/](../bin), and they should do as little Python as possible.
+The corresponding Python entry points live under [src/multiviewer/](../src/multiviewer/) and are invoked with `python -m` from the shell scripts (e.g., [explore-fsm.sh](../bin/explore-fsm.sh) runs `python -m multiviewer.explore_fsm`).

 # Configuring and Running the Daemon

 The daemon is configured in [config.py](../src/multiviewer/config.py), which holds host